dgarung/ATSUI/README.md

 sea surface displacement inversion and slip inversion using 'run_optimization.m'.
 Details and theory of the ATSUI method are described in the following paper:

-Mulia, I. E, Gusman, A. R., Hossen, M. J., Satake, K. 2018.
-Adaptive tsunami source inversion using an optimization and the reciprocity principle.
-Journal of Geophysical Research: Solid Earth. (in revision)
+Mulia, I. E., Gusman, A. R., Jakir Hossen, M., & Satake, K. (2018).
+Adaptive tsunami source inversion using optimizations and the reciprocity principle.
+Journal of Geophysical Research: Solid Earth, 123, 10,749–10,760. https://doi.org/10.1029/2018JB016439

 'run_source.m' file:
 Computes Gaussian sources at the observation locations based on the reciprocity principle.